 - Ignore pop-ups within your browser that lock up your screen or ask you to call a number to ‘clean your system.’

-- If you receive phone calls claiming to be tech support or Microsoft, simply hang up.
+- If you receive phone calls claiming to be tech support, your ISP or Microsoft, simply hang up.

-- If you are already infected and have paid for the service offered over the phone, immediately dispute the transaction with your bank and contact a trusted computer technician to remove the software that was installed by the scammer.
+- If you have paid for the service offered over the phone, immediately dispute the transaction with your bank and contact a trusted computer technician to remove the software that was installed by the scammer.

 - Use a reputable anti-malware solution such as Emsisoft Anti-Malware to keep nasty popups out of your browser.